-The alternative therapies have varying amounts of evidence that they do, in fact, provide a degree of relief for symptoms of dementia, and many do have fairly extensive clinical support to back up those claims.
+The alternative therapies have varying amounts of evidence that they do, in fact, provide a degree of relief for symptoms of dementia.
+Many of the treatments do have fairly extensive clinical support to back up those claims.
 We will discuss the claims and the support for each type of treatment separately.
-Most of the categories below link to other pages that provide more detail and more information (eventually all will), so be sure to follow the links.
+Follow the links in the categories below to get more detailed information of the various alternative therapies for Alzheimer’s.

 Several studies have found compelling evidence that certain aromatherapy oils have a positive effect on the mood, behavior, and even on the cognitive functioning of people with dementia.
 Aromatherapy is the use of volatile plant oils to improve psychological and physical health and prevent disease, and to affect mood.
 These “essential oils” are distilled from different parts of plants and contain the essence of the plant.